Sabotnik/static-site/_posts/2014-05-27-the-impact-of-improving-womens-health.md

 ---
 layout: post
 title: The Impact of Improving Women's Health
-categories: [health]
+categories:
+  - health
-image:
+image: /assets/images/post-images/img-65930.jpg
 ---

-SIGNIFICANCE.
-When you donate your hard earned money to a non-profit like Empower Tanzania, you want to know if it made a difference.
+SIGNIFICANCE.When you donate your hard earned money to a non-profit like Empower Tanzania, you want to know if it made a difference.
 Isn't that what we all want?
 To do something significant to improve our world?
 Here is a program that is blowing even our minds with its effectiveness and impact!

 Empower Tanzania's Improving Women’s Health Program has been providing public health education to the people of the Same District of northern Tanzania (pop.
 269,000) for over 18 months.
 The 33 Community Health Educators in the program regularly go out and give presentations to small groups of 10-30 people in their villages, educating them about simple and practical ways to improve their health.
 Topics range from handwashing to how to create clean and safe drinking water, to malaria prevention, and more.
 They have attracted steadily increasing numbers of attendees at these presentations, and now train over 13,000 people per month on important health subjects.
 In this remote area, where lack of access to health care is common, this is life-changing!